PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 17:17:57
+Last updated: 2024-04-02 17:18:32
-Random Quote: The wise man does not lay up his own treasures.
-The more he gives to others, the more he has for his own. - Laozi
+Random Quote: The fox has many tricks.
+The hedgehog has but one.
+But that is the best of all. - Erasmus